huangli712/ACFlow/docs/src/library/inout.md

 # Input and output

-*Define input and output functions for the ACFlow package.*
+*Define input and output functions for the ACFlow toolkit.*

 ## Contents